 Although the study only looks at the raw data, the researchers do suggest several possible reasons for the increasing divorce rates.
 One of the main theories revolves around the reduction of the social stigmas that have traditionally surrounded divorce.
 While every couple, regardless of age, will go through the same overall process for divorce there may be areas which require special attention in a gray divorce.

-- The division of assets: New York is an equitable distribution state, meaning that if a case goes to court, any marital property will be divided fairly, not necessarily equally.
+- Division of Assets: New York is an equitable distribution state, meaning that if a case goes to court, any marital property will be divided fairly, not necessarily equally.
 The amount of time, money, energy, and memories associated with assets can be overwhelming and it is good to begin developing a strategy as soon as possible.
 The family home, for example, can often be a central point of contention.

-- Children: A divorce can take a heavy emotional toll on a family and while your children may have left the nest long ago, it is still important to consider how it may affect them.
-While the issues you experience will be different than couples with young children, issue such as inheritance and financial support may still come into play.
+- Children: A divorce can take a heavy emotional toll on a family and, while your children may have left the nest long ago, it is still important to consider how it may affect them.
+While the issues you experience will be different than couples with young children, issues such as inheritance and financial support may still come into play.

 - Alimony: Another financial consideration for marriages where at least one spouse works is spousal support.
 Alimony is almost always considered by the court in long marriages and older couples should plan for it as a likelihood of their divorce.